-Amy received her physical therapy degree from the University of Wisconsin LaCrosse.
+Amy received her PT degree from the University of Wisconsin-LaCrosse.
 She works in a variety of settings, including but not limited to inpatients, outpatients, and home health.
 She is a certified lymphedema therapist, a certified clinical instructor and also certified in kinesiotaping.
 Amy's primary interest is in orthopedics and spine rehabilitation.
 Amy enjoys bicycling, reading books, and spending time with friends and family.

-Anette attended Southwest Tech and became a licensed physical therapist assistant (PTA) with over 30 years of experience.
-She is currently working with inpatient/outpatient therapy and is a certified clinical instructor.
+Anette attended Southwest Tech to become a licensed physical therapist assistant (PTA) and has over 30 years of experience.
+She is currently working with inpatient/outpatient therapy and is also certified clinical instructor.
 She enjoys being with her family, walking, boating and trying to golf.

 Corey received his Master of Physical Therapy from St. Ambrose University in 1996.
-Prior to graduate PT school his undergraduate was from University of Wisconsin La Crosse, majoring in biology with a psychology emphasis.
+Prior to graduate PT school he received his undergraduate degree from University of Wisconsin-La Crosse, majoring in biology with a psychology emphasis.
 He is a generalist therapist working with a wide variety of patients.
 He is certified in LSVT Big Parkinson's, kinesiotaping and as a clinical instructor.
 In his free time, he enjoys fishing, gardening and building willow furniture.

 Lindsey earned her Bachelor of Science degree with emphasis in biology from University of Wisconsin Platteville in 2009.
 She then went to Clarke University where she earned her Doctorate of Physical Therapy.
 She has experience with working in a variety of settings and age groups.
 Her focus is improving the functional mobility and obtaining a higher quality of life for her patients.
 She is certified in dry needling and kinesiotaping and specializes in the pediatric population.
 She is also a certified clinical instructor.
 In her free time she enjoys being outdoors and spending time with her family and friends.